gotoshota/HomologicalThreading/README.md

 ## Features
 - **Persistent Homology Analysis**: Analyzes point cloud data through filtrations at multiple scales to quantify topological features such as connected components, holes, and voids.
-- **Threading Quantification**: Evaluates the entanglement between single and multiple cyclic polymers using persistence diagrams and Betti numbers.
+- **Threading Quantification**: Evaluates the entanglement between single and multiple ring polymers using persistence diagrams and Betti numbers.
 - **High-Performance Computation**: The computational core is implemented in Fortran, ensuring efficient processing even for large-scale datasets.

 ---